fyc423/YCRC_HPC_Tutorial/instructions/CreateEnvironment.md

 ```
 conda create --prefix ~/project/conda_envs/project_namev numpy pandas
 ```

+#### Note:
+- project folder (`/<filesystem>/<group>/project/<USERNAME>`or similar):
+  Long-term, high-quota storage for code, datasets, Conda environments, Slurm scripts, logs, and results.
+  Accessible from all compute nodes.
+  Safe and persistent and files are *not* auto-deleted.

+- scratch folder (`/<filesystem>/ysm/scratch/<USERNAME>` or similar):
+  High-speed temporary storage for large intermediate files, checkpoints, and short-term processing.
+  **Not** backed up; files may be auto-deleted after a period of inactivity.
+  Best used for temporary or high-throughput work.

 ## Create Jupyter Notebook
 To use the Jupyter interface, you need to install Jupyter Notebook or Jupyter Lab.